DaveBackus/Data_Bootcamp/README.md

 **Materials.**  Links coming.

-**Posting questions.** If you have questions during the course, please post them on our [discussion board](https://groups.google.com/forum/#!forum/nyu_data_bootcamp), a Google group devoted to this purpose.
+**Posting questions.** If you have questions about the course, please contact Dave Backus (db3@nyu.edu).
+If you have questions during the course, please post them on our
+[discussion board](https://groups.google.com/forum/#!forum/nyu_data_bootcamp), a Google group devoted to this purpose.
 (Follow the directions to join if you haven't already.)

 Another product of the #nyuecon Python factory @ NYU Stern.